India: Day 1

 Why India?”
 If I had a penny for every time I was asked this question I would be able to afford another trip to India again!
 My response, of course, is “Why not?”
 But in all honesty, that is a really simplistic answer, because the reason why I chose India is much more meaningful, as it gives insight into who I truly am as a person.

-Well, about 6 months ago my dear friend Kristen mentioned that she would like to travel with me again.
+Well, about six months ago my friend Kristen mentioned that she would like to travel with me again.
 We started thinking about which country to go to and India was mentioned.
 And then right on cue synchronicity decided to enter the picture with an alluring trip to India offered by Gate 1.
-It was only 11 days, versus a month, but I would have been a fool to pass up the opportunity!
+It was only eleven days, versus a month, but I would have been a fool to pass up the opportunity!

 Normally, I wait until the very last minute to go to the airport, since security lines are not usually long at the Charlotte Douglas International Airport.
 However, I decided to give myself some extra time to get coffee.
 Thankfully I did, because as I turned my car on my flat tire warning went off.
 I jumped out of the car to see if it was true and sure enough one of my tires was completely deflated.
 Instead of panicking I called my Dad and he quickly came to my rescue.
 I made it to the airport with just enough time for me to grab a cafe latte from Starbucks and board my flight to JFK.